 An Alternate Solution to the Problem of Close Range Firing.
 Information about the official 20mm OICW ammo is not too common.
 An educated guess would be that a HEDP round would be the likely choice.
 In fact the current round available is a simple HE round with Air burst fusing (HEAB).

 The need for a co-axial weapon can be eliminated if the 20mm round used is based on the Krupp Universal shell.
-This resembles a shrapnel shell with the charge at the bottom, and with the shot also held in a matrix of explosive -we'll call the latter charge "A" and the base charge "B".
+This resembles a shrapnel shell with the charge at the bottom, and with the shot also held in a matrix of explosive.
+We will call the latter charge A and the base charge B.

 For troops in the open the B charge is used to produce a conical pattern of fragments.

 If the troops are behind cover then the shell is exploded overhead using the A charge, producing a spherical pattern.
 This setting is also used for firing into a window during street fighting.